Rudloff/mls-cell-map/README.md

 grunt
 ```

-(If you are using using MySQL < 5.6, the import will not work if `local-infile` is not enabled.)

 ### Cron

 If you need to have up-to-date data and don't want to run the import script manually,